Enterprise AI RFP Blueprint for Australian Organisations

 Section 4: Commercial Model Disclosure

 Enterprise AI commercial models are more complex than traditional software licensing.
-RFPs must require vendors to disclose not just pricing, but the commercial structure that determines how cost scales.
+Well-structured RFPs typically seek disclosure of not just pricing, but the commercial structure that determines how cost scales.

-- Declare pricing structure (seat-based, usage-based, hybrid, consumption tiers)
+- Pricing structure (seat-based, usage-based, hybrid, consumption tiers)

-- Identify uplift triggers (what causes cost to increase beyond base pricing: API volume, storage, compute, governance tier changes)
+- Uplift triggers (what causes cost to increase beyond base pricing: API volume, storage, compute, governance tier changes)

-- Disclose premium feature metering (which capabilities require tier upgrades or add-on purchases)
+- Premium feature metering (which capabilities involve tier upgrades or add-on purchases)

-- Clarify termination and data extraction rights (what happens to organisational data upon contract termination, how artefacts are exported, what costs apply)
+- Termination and data extraction rights (what happens to organisational data upon contract termination, how artefacts are exported, what costs apply)

-Scenario modelling is essential.
-A vendor pricing proposal that only provides base per-seat costs without modelling scale, usage variation, or governance tier expansion is commercially incomplete.
-The RFP should explicitly require multi-scenario cost modelling to make commercial exposure visible.
+Scenario modelling is a standard component of commercial evaluation.
+A vendor pricing proposal that provides only base per-seat costs without modelling scale, usage variation, or governance tier expansion is commercially incomplete.
+Multi-scenario cost modelling appears frequently as a component of enterprise AI RFPs, as a mechanism for making commercial exposure visible before commitment.

 Section 5: Architecture and Integration Transparency

-Architectural transparency is critical for assessing lock-in risk, integration complexity, and lifecycle sustainability.
-Vendors should be required to disclose how their platform actually operates, not just what it can do.
+Architectural transparency is relevant to assessing lock-in risk, integration complexity, and lifecycle sustainability.
+Well-structured RFPs typically seek disclosure of how the platform actually operates, not just what it can do.

 - Deployment topology (how the platform is hosted, where data moves, what network dependencies exist)